Various driving laws help to keep drivers and passengers safe on the roads while driving or riding vehicles in the United Kingdom.

 The first section addresses child car seat and restraint regulation.
 The laws affect how you transport children in your vehicle.
 There is also a different section covering the current seat belt regulations in the UK.

-DRINK DRIVE RULES: UK drink driving laws are strict and punishing.
+UK drink driving laws are strict and punishing for the worst offenders.
 Being found guilty of drink-driving can result in imprisonment and banned from driving.

-DVLA ENDORSEMENTS: UK courts can issue fines and handout penalty points endorsements on driving records.
-Licence endorsement points show for periods of either four or eleven years.
+UK courts can issue fines and handout penalty points endorsements on driving records.
+As a rule, licence endorsement points will show for periods of either four or eleven years.